 To take this train of thought a bit further, consider what has happened to our national integrity.
 We are not united as a nation against the evil in this world because we are not united as a nation…PERIOD.
 We no longer have a national integrity based on a common set of morals, values, and intentions.
 Frankly, “One nation” can no longer be our claim because in losing our individual integrity we have forsaken our national integrity.
 Our national integrity was formed and evidenced in the integrity of our character as individuals which at one time not so long ago, was founded on the moral precepts found in Scripture.

 In the Bible, in Psalm 7:8 it says “The Lord judges the peoples; judge me, O Lord, according to my righteousness and according to the integrity that is in me.”

-Similarly, in scripture Proverbs 2:6-8 record these words “For the Lord gives wisdom; from his mouth come knowledge and understanding; he stores up sound wisdom for the upright; he is a shield to those who walk in integrity, guarding the paths of justice and watching over the way of his saints.”
+Similarly, Proverbs 2:6-8 says “For the Lord gives wisdom; from his mouth come knowledge and understanding; he stores up sound wisdom for the upright; he is a shield to those who walk in integrity, guarding the paths of justice and watching over the way of his saints.”

 Integrity is honored by God.
 Integrity is highly esteemed by God.
 Just consider the record of the life of Job in the Bible and you will see that the only thing he had left and that he would “hold fast to”, when all else was stripped away from him, was his integrity.

 So as you listen to and observe the actions the candidates, consider their integrity…is it above reproach?
 Don’t measure it against the world or even yourself, measure it against the standard of Scripture and then determine where they stand.
 Perhaps the idea of separation of church and state is not such a foreign concept…but that is a blog for another day.